 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 The Midcounties Co-operative has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 Midcounties Co-operative is a consumer co-operative owned and controlled by its members.
 We are part of the global co-operative movement and subscribe to co-operative values and principles that govern all co-operatives around the world.

-We operate a range of businesses in Food, Travel, Healthcare, Funeral, Childcare, Utilities, Post Offices, and Flexible Benefits.
+We operate a range of businesses in Food, Travel, Healthcare, Childcare, Post Offices, and Utilities.
 Our heartlands are in Oxfordshire, Gloucestershire, Buckinghamshire, Shropshire, Staffordshire, the West Midlands, Wiltshire and Worcestershire.
-However, we also trade in the surrounding counties and our Utilities, Childcare, Travel and Flexible Benefits businesses trade across the UK.
+However, we also trade in the surrounding counties and our Utilities, Childcare, and Travel businesses trade across the UK.

-We have taken steps to understand in greater detail the areas of our Society and supply chain in which there may be a greater risk.
-Work has been ongoing throughout the year to review supplier terms and conditions/contracts to take into account ethics and modern slavery, and we continue to engage with our suppliers to further understand and discuss risks associated with modern slavery.
+We continue to take steps to ensure that we understand the areas of our Society and supply chain in which there may be a greater risk.
+Work has been ongoing with our suppliers to ensure that our terms and conditions/contracts take into account ethics and modern slavery, and we continue to engage with our suppliers to further understand and discuss risks associated with modern slavery.

-We ensure that all of our first meetings/contact with suppliers include the issuing of the following documents from our Head of Procurement;
+We endeavour to issue our suppliers with the following documents from our Head of Procurement:

 - Ethical code of conduct